ChrisLTD/ChrisLTD.com/_posts/2015-04-10-social-share-like-buttons-without-javascript.md

 title: Social Share and Like buttons without Javascript
 ---

+**Update 2/12/2019:** Facebook has updated their sharing URL, and Google plus is no more.

 Social networks like Twitter and Facebook encourage you to drop external Javascript code on your website if you want those little share and like buttons you see everywhere.
 However, relying on external Javascript has a few downsides.
 For instance, you are:

 * Exposing your users to [tracking](http://www.geek.com/news/facebook-like-button-tracks-you-even-if-you-dont-click-1380793/)